-- · England's Economic Heartland
+- England's Economic Heartland (EEH)

-- Transport East
+- · Transport for the South East (TfSE)

-- Midlands Connect
+- Midland Connect

 National Highways and Sub-national Transport Bodies have worked together to develop an engagement framework.
-The need for closer working was highlighted as a priority in DfT's Road investment strategy, and within our Strategic business plan and Delivery plan.
-It enables National Highways and Sub-national Transport Bodies to work together to achieve mutually beneficial outcomes for transportusers, regional economies and the environment.
-Our Approach to Engagement document sets out a shared commitment for a continued open, constructive and collaborative relationship.
-This is supported by engagement and action plans for each Sub-national Transport Body, which are proving instrumental in ensuring consistency and transparency in the information we share.
+The need for closer working was highlighted as a priority in DfT's Road investment strategy 218, and within our Strategic business plan19 and Delivery plan20.
+It enables National Highways and Subnational Transport Bodies to work together to achieve mutually beneficial outcomes for transport users, regional economies and the environment.
+Our approach to engagement is contained in Our vision for route strategies21, which sets out a shared commitment for a continued open, constructive and collaborative relationship.
+This is supported by engagement and action plans for each sub-national transport body, which are proving instrumental in ensuring consistency and transparency in the information we share.
 The plans are monitored and reviewed regularly, with annual reviews occurring ahead of each new financial year.